Democratic Republic of the Congo: Continued conflicts (2008–2018)

-2018 election and new president (2018–present)
+2018 election and Tshisekedi presidency (2018–present)

-On 30 December 2018 a general election was held.
+On 30 December 2018, a general election was held.
+The election was originally scheduled for 23 December, but was postponed after a warehouse fire destroyed several electronic voting machines, prompting concerns about potential tampering.
+Polling eventually opened on 30 December across most of the country, though voting remained suspended in certain areas—a measure officials said was intended to protect residents from an ongoing Ebola outbreak in eastern provinces.

+After polls closed, the government imposed an internet blackout in some regions, announcing that service would be restored following the release of results, which had been slated for 6 January.

 On 10 January 2019, the electoral commission announced opposition candidate Félix Tshisekedi as the winner of the presidential vote, and he was officially sworn in as president on 24 January.
-However, there were widespread suspicions that the results were rigged and that a deal had been made between Tshisekedi and Kabila.
-The Catholic Church said that the official results did not correspond to the information its election monitors had collected.
-The government had also "delayed" the vote until March in some areas, citing the Ebola outbreak in Kivu as well as the ongoing military conflict.
-This was criticized as these regions are known as opposition strongholds.
+However, there were widespread suspicions that the results were rigged and that a deal had been made between Tshisekedi and Kabila, as professional election polls carried out on election day found that Martin Fayulu, the leading opposition candidate, was expected to take 47% of the vote, compared to 23% for Felix Tshisekedi and 19% for Emmanuel Shadary, Kabila's hand-picked successor.

 In August 2019, six months after the inauguration of Félix Tshisekedi, a coalition government was announced.

-The political allies of Kabila maintained control of key ministries, the legislature, judiciary and security services.
-However, Tshisekedi succeeded in strengthening his hold on power.
-In a series of moves, he won over more legislators, gaining the support of almost 400 out of 500 members of the National Assembly.
-The pro-Kabila speakers of both houses of parliament were forced out.
+Tshisekedi succeeded in strengthening his hold on power, gaining the support of almost 400 out of 500 members of the National Assembly, the pro-Kabila speakers of both houses of parliament being forced out.
 In April 2021, the new government was formed without the supporters of Kabila.